sasha0552/ToriLinux/airootfs/home/tori/.local/share/tori/patches/README.md

 ### Drop PState In Idle (DPSII)

+> [!IMPORTANT]
+The DPSII patches have been superseded by the `nvidia-pstated` daemon, which can be found [here](https://github.com/sasha0552/nvidia-pstated).
+The daemon does not require application patching and switches performance states automatically.

 These patches can be used to automatically manage the performance states of NVIDIA GPUs using the [nvidia-pstate](https://github.com/sasha0552/nvidia-pstate).

 Remember that you need to install `nvidia-pstate` in the virtual environment (if applicable), and/or add the executable to the system PATH.